Variational Gaussian Approximation in Replica Analysis of Parametric Models: Variational Gaussian Approximation (VGA)

 \section{Variational Gaussian Approximation (VGA)}

-The replicated systems \eqref{eq: replicated system canonical} and \eqref{eq: replicated system grand canonical} are in general intractable unless the data generating distribution $\pdata$ is simple enough.
+The replicated systems \eqrefflat{eq: replicated system canonical} and \eqrefflat{eq: replicated system grand canonical} are in general intractable unless the data generating distribution $\pdata$ is simple enough.
 To proceed, we adopt a variational approximation in GC formalism.
 We introduce a trial Hamiltonian $\tilde{H}$, which is determined by the stationarity conditions of the variational free energy

-where $\Ec[\cdot]$ denotes the average with respect to the approximate replicated system proportional to $e^{n \tilde{H}(\bm{\theta})}$.
-The derivation of this variational free energy follows the standard perturbative variational principle \cite{Parisi:111935} and, for integer $r$, it provides a bound on the true free energy.
+where $\Ec[\cdot]$ denotes the average with respect to the approximate replicated system $e^{n \tilde{H}(\bm{\theta})}/\tilde{\Xi}_{r,\gc}^{\beta,n}$, where $\tilde{\Xi}_{r,\gc}^{\beta,n}$ is the normalization constant.
+The derivation of this variational free energy follows the standard perturbative variational principle \cite{Parisi:111935,opper2001advanced,pml2Book} and, for integer $r$, it provides a bound on the true free energy.
 However, in the limit $r\to 0$, its leading term $\lim_{r\to 0} r^{-1}\gF_{r,\gc}^{\beta,n}$ is not necessarily guaranteed to bound the true free energy $-\E_{\Dn}[\log Z^{\beta,n}(\Dn)]$.
 Hence, instead of naively maximizing or minimizing with respect to the parameters of the trial Hamiltonian, we have to consider stationary conditions.
 Appendix~\ref{appendix: simplest case} illustrates a simple example in which the variational parameters are at a saddle point rather than a maximum or minimum.
 It should be noted that the stationarity conditions are considered solely from the requirement of choosing the trial Hamiltonian optimally.
 Hence, unlike in many derivations of exact solutions, taking the thermodynamic limit is not necessary here, although one could consider an appropriate limit later.

 The simplest trial Hamiltonian that incorporates interactions between parameters is a quadratic form:

 where $\bm{m}=[m_i^a]_{i\in[N],\,a\in[r]}\in\R^{Nr}$ is the concatenated vector formed by stacking $m^a$, and $Q=[Q_{ij}^{ab}]_{i,j\,\in\,[N],\,a,b\,\in\,[r]}\in\R^{Nr\times Nr}$ is a covariance matrix.
 We remark that, unlike in the conventional spin-glass literature where $Q$ typically denotes second moments (the so-called overlaps), here $Q$ corresponds to the covariance matrix.
 For now, we consider a general structure of the mean and covariance, though more specific assumptions may be adopted depending on prior knowledge or computational constraints.